Copy-House/copy-house.github.io/_insights/how-linkedin-supercharges-your-seo-strategy.md

 # How LinkedIn supercharges your SEO strategy

-LinkedIn, now boasting over 70 million businesses across 200 countries, has evolved from a professional networking platform into a marketing machine — offering unprecedented access to B2B buyers and the pulse of industry conversations.
+LinkedIn, now boasting over [70 million businesses](https://propellergroup.com/how-to-win-on-linkedin-propeller-x-linkedin-masterclass/){:target="_blank"} across 200 countries, has evolved from a professional networking platform into a marketing machine — offering unprecedented access to B2B buyers and the pulse of industry conversations.

 Since its mid-2023 algorithm update, LinkedIn posts have been taking up more real estate on Google’s first page.
 B2B marketers are taking note: LinkedIn’s enhanced visibility significantly boosts organic SEO traffic.
-In fact, recent studies show that LinkedIn posts are 277% more effective for lead generation than content from X.com (formerly Twitter) or Facebook.
+In fact, recent studies show that LinkedIn posts are [277%](https://www.mdgsolutions.com/learn-about-multi-location-marketing/linkedin-is-277-more-effective-for-lead-generation-than-facebook-and-twitter/){:target="_blank"} more effective for lead generation than content from X.com (formerly Twitter) or Facebook.

 This article explores how LinkedIn can supercharge your SEO strategy — and offers actionable tips for making the most of it.

 ## What is LinkedIn SEO?

-In 2023, LinkedIn rolled out new SEO functionality that allows users to add optimised titles and meta descriptions via the Publishing Menu.
+In 2023, LinkedIn rolled out new SEO functionality that allows users to add optimised titles and meta descriptions via the [Publishing Menu](https://www.linkedin.com/help/linkedin/answer/a522427#:~:text=Click%20Write%20article%20in%20the,you%20to%20the%20publishing%20tool.){:target="_blank"}.

 By incorporating relevant keywords into publishing tags and body text, users make posts indexable by Google — improving visibility in search results.
 This makes LinkedIn an integral part of your broader SEO strategy.

 As a result, marketers have significantly increased content output.
-Articles on LinkedIn’s advice pages jumped from 38,000 to 295,000 in the last 12 months, with traffic soaring from 73,000 to 1.2 million.
+Articles on [LinkedIn’s advice pages](https://venturestream.co.uk/blog/can-linkedin-help-you-rank-higher-in-the-serps/){:target="_blank"} jumped from 38,000 to 295,000 in the last 12 months, with traffic soaring from 73,000 to 1.2 million.

 But simply reposting your blog’s “how-to” articles on LinkedIn won’t cut it.
 Since canonical tagging isn’t yet supported by Google, LinkedIn doesn’t recognise your site as the content’s original source.
 You need a refreshed SEO approach to turn LinkedIn into a lead-driving engine.